Crusading movement: Knights and aristocrats

-Born into the French nobility, Pope Urban directed his appeal at Clermont to the country's military elite.
+Pope Urban directed his appeal at Clermont to the country's military elite.
 By then, the milites—once a broad category—had become a distinct warrior caste, though knighthood would not be fully equated with nobility until the late 12th century.
 Aristocrats valued visible piety, and crusading offered a new outlet for what Madden calls their "simple and sincere love of God".

 The warrior lifestyle entailed habitual sin, yet offered few chances for penance.
 Barefoot pilgrimages stripped knights of their symbols—arms and warhorses.
 Urban's message allowed them to maintain their identity without jeopardizing salvation.
 Crusade rhetoric mirrored their values, invoking vassalage and honour.
-Preachers cast Christ as a feudal lord, summoning knights to defend his stolen patrimony as milites Christi ("Christ's warriors").
-(Note: Originally, miles Christi denoted clergy who wealded spiritual arms in God's service.)
+Preachers cast Christ as a feudal lord, summoning knights to defend his stolen patrimony as milites Christi ('Christ's warriors').
+(Note: Originally, miles Christi denoted clergy who wielded spiritual arms in God's service.)

 Crusading decisions were often collective, made within noble households led by influential lords.
 Success brought prestige, and crusading kin could make participation a family tradition.
 (Note: For instance, three sons of William I, Count of Burgundy joined the First Crusade; one grandson and one granddaughter participated in a crusade in the 1120s; and seven descendants took part in the Second Crusade.)
 Yet failure meant disgrace or financial ruin.
 Even in the Late Middle Ages, chivalric ideals fuelled two expeditions: the 1390 Barbary Crusade and the 1396 Crusade of Nicopolis.

 Clergy

 Although violence conflicted with their vocation, clerics often joined crusades.
 At Clermont, Bishop Adhemar of Le Puy was the first to vow the journey to Jerusalem.
 The Fourth Lateran Council explicitly permitted clerics to join for up to three years without forfeiting their benefices.
-Secular clergy typically served as chaplains or administrators; senior churchmen led troops.
+Secular clergy typically served as chaplains or administrators; senior churchmen often led troops.
 (Note: Among the first crusading prelates, Archbishop Daimbert of Pisa led a fleet of 120 ships to the Levant in 1099.
 In the first Northern Crusade, seven bishops led an assault on the town of Demmin.)
 Influential prelates also helped initiate the Northern Crusades.
-(Note: Archbishop Eskil of Lund threatened Valdemar I of Denmark with excommunication to compel an attack on the pagans on the island of Rügen, then joined the campaing himself.
-His successor, Absalon, as the historian Eric Christiansen notes, spent "most of his life in the sadle or on the gangway of his ship".)
-Despite vows like stabilitas voci ("stability of place"), monks joined too.
+(Note: Archbishop Eskil of Lund threatened Valdemar I of Denmark with excommunication to compel an attack on the pagans on the island of Rügen, then joined the campaign himself.
+His successor, Absalon, as the historian Eric Christiansen notes, spent "most of his life in the saddle or on the gangway of his ship".)
+Despite vows like stabilitas loci ('stability of place'), monks joined too.
 Cistercians and Premonstratensians even took up arms occasionally, especially in the Baltic.
 (Note: The Cistercian monk Bern became a missionary bishop to the Abodrites and took part in the 1168 invasion of Rügen.)